MeetKai/functionary/README.md

 Dataset preparation process consists of several steps:

 1. **Function Definitions Conversion:** We begin by selecting multiple function definitions and converting them into TypeScript definitions.
 This approach benefits from the model's prior exposure to TypeScript tokens during the pretraining phase.
+[See how we do it](https://github.com/musabgultekin/functionary/blob/17a86de9b06acaedd0afab212717205c0484a218/schema.py#L54) Also see [Microsoft TypeChat](https://github.com/microsoft/TypeChat/blob/d2f2de9ca37ef9adeb108d5fc60703b72fec0a22/site/src/blog/introducing-typechat.md#just-add-types)

 2. **Human Prompts Generation:** We then create human prompts that incorporate the converted TypeScript function definitions.

 3. **Function Calls Generation:** Following the generation of human prompts, we proceed to generate corresponding function calls.